simia0506/AI-Detector/README.md

  ## Usage
  1. Enter a passage of text into the texbox
- 2. Click "Analyze Text" to get the probability percentage indicating how  likely it is that the text is AI-generated, and the conclusion on whether it  is human or AI generated
+ 2. Click "Detect AI" to get the probability percentage indicating how  likely it is that the text is AI-generated, and the conclusion on whether it  is human or AI generated
  3. The results will be displayed in percentage format

 ## Folder Structure